“When you are in the place of your purpose, your needs will be drawn to you.”

 Called, Not Just Capable

-I wasn’t aligned and when you build outside of alignment, even good work will drain you.
+I wasn’t fully aligned with my purpose and “my people” and when you build outside of alignment, even good work will drain you.

 The Shift